SuryaNageshBabu/Customer-churn-dashboard---PhoneNow-Call-centre---PWC-/README.md

 - Customeer account information: how long as a customer, contract type, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical

+## Get in touch

+Feel free to share your feedback.
+You can reachouot to me through [Linkedin](https://www.linkedin.com/in/suryanageshbabu/)